ncsa/Delta_doc/docs/source/user_guide/visualization.rst

 Batch rendering can be achieved with :code:`pvbatch`.
 Probably the best way to get started is to use Tools > Start Trace from the main menu in the GUI client to record an interactive session and then edit as needed.

-pvbatch requires using a "headless" module, either :code:`paraview/5.11.2.egl.cuda` for GPU jobs or :code:`paraview/5.11.2.osmesa.x86_64` for CPU jobs.
+:code:`pvbatch` requires using a "headless" module, either :code:`paraview/5.11.2.egl.cuda` for GPU jobs or :code:`paraview/5.11.2.osmesa.x86_64` for CPU jobs.

 `ParaView PvPython and PvBatch wiki <https://www.paraview.org/Wiki/PvPython_and_PvBatch>`_